Karen J. Rooney, Ph.D.

 Rooney, Hallahan & Lloyd, 1984).
 The observation of on-task

-behavior is particularly useful when looking at student levels
+behavior is particularly useful when looking at student

-a book, on-task behavior may be defined as eyes being on the
+to be reading a book, on-task behavior may be defined

-book.
-If the student should be listening to the teacher, the
+as eyes being on the book.
+If the student should be listening

-student's eyes must be on the teacher.
-If a student should
+to the teacher, the student's eyes must be on the teacher.

-be writing, the pencil should be moving on the paper.
-The
+If a student should be writing, the pencil should be moving

-behavioral definitions make the judgements more objective,
+on the paper.
+The behavioral definitions make the judgements

-uniform and accurate.
+more objective, uniform and accurate.

-A sample of students is randomly selected
+A sample of students is randomly selected in addition

-given a number and the observational procedure described in
+a number and the observational procedure described in

 the previous section for a time sampling of a single behavior

 is employed.
-The observer counts, times or listens to the
+The observer counts, times or listens to

-to the behavioral criteria established for the task or places
+is on-task according to the behavioral criteria established

-a check in the "no" column if the student is not doing one
+for the task or places a check in the "no" column if the

-of the behaviors identified as on-task criteria.
-The recording
+student is not doing one of the behaviors identified as

-sheet may look like this:
+on-task criteria.
+The recording sheet may look like this:

-| Was
+Was

 Bob paying attention (eyes on book while reading)?